Prince Hashim bin Hussein

-Prince Hashim bin Hussein (born 10 June 1981) is the younger of the two sons of King Hussein and Queen Noor of Jordan.
-In her autobiography, Queen Noor states that Hashim was named after the clan of Hashim (Banu Hashim), the tribe to which the Islamic prophet Muhammad and King Hussein belong.
+Prince Hashim bin Al Hussein (born 10 June 1981) is the younger of the two sons of King Hussein and Queen Noor of Jordan.
+In her autobiography, Queen Noor states that Hashim was named after the clan of Hashim (Banu Hashim), the clan to which the Islamic prophet Muhammad and King Hussein belong.
 He is in the line of succession to the Jordanian throne.

 Early life and education

-Prince Hashim was born on 10 June 1981.
-He received his elementary education in Amman at the Amman Baccalaureate School and then attended the schools of St. Mark's and Fay School in the United States.
-He later graduated from Maret School in Washington, D.C in 1999.
+Prince Hashim (or Hashem) was born on 10 June 1981 at King Hussein Medical Center in Wadi Al-Seer, Amman.
+He received his elementary education in Amman at the Amman Baccalaureate School and then attended the schools of Fay School and St. Mark's in the United States.
+He later graduated from Maret School in Washington, D.C., in 1999.
 Prince Hashim went to the Royal Military Academy Sandhurst in 2000.
 He was awarded the Prince Saud Bin Abdullah Prize, presented to the cadet with the highest aggregate mark.
 After graduating from the Royal Military Academy Sandhurst, he attended Duke University, later transferring to Georgetown University.
 In August 2005, the Prince obtained an undergraduate degree in Comparative Studies from Georgetown University's Edmund A. Walsh School of Foreign Service.
 He later graduated in Quran studies at Balqa Applied University in Jordan on 5 September 2006.
 While serving as a captain in the Jordanian Armed Forces 3rd Royal Ranger Battalion, the prince attended several military and security courses.

 Marriage and family

 On 6 January 2006, Prince Hashim was engaged to Fahdah Mohammed Abunayyan from Saudi Arabia, and they married on 15 April 2006.
 The bride's father is Mohammad bin Ibrahim Abunayyan and her maternal grandfather is Sheikh Turki bin Khaled bin Ahmed Al Sudairi, head of the Saudi Human Rights Commission.

-They have 3 daughters and 2 sons:
+They have three daughters and two sons: